mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.68 (September 6, 2025)
+-   **Avatar Upload Optimization:** Cropped avatar uploads are now saved as JPEGs instead of PNGs, resulting in significantly smaller file sizes and faster uploads.
+-   **Avatar Display Fix:** Resolved an issue where uploaded profile pictures would sometimes appear as broken images.
+The avatar component now correctly handles rendering custom profile pictures alongside equipped items.
+-   **Reliable Picture Removal:** Fixed a bug where the "Remove Picture" button would not work reliably.
+It now correctly clears the user's profile picture on the first click.

 ### What's New in Version 0.1.67 (September 5, 2025)
 -   **Avatar Upload Fix:** Resolved a race condition that could cause avatar uploads to intermittently fail after cropping.
 The upload process is now more reliable.